marneninarahari/Automated-Pathology-Detection-for-Medical-Images/README.md

 #### -retinal vascular occlusion (5)
 #### -normal (6)

+#### •	Data for this project is taken from a Kaggle contest.
-#### Task 1: Built a classification model for Diabetic Retinopathy and Glaucoma vs normal images.
+#### •	Built a classification model for Diabetic Retinopathy and Glaucoma vs normal images.

-#### Task 2: Generated the heatmaps using any using Grad-CAM method to demonstrate what regions of interest are contributing to Diabetic Retinopathy and Glaucoma, respectively.
+#### •	Visualized the heatmaps/features using GRD-CAM method to demonstrate what regions of interest contribute to Diabetic Retinopathy and Glaucoma, respectively.

-#### Task 3: Using the unlabelled data set in the 'test' folder augmented the training data (semi-supervised learning) and reported the variation in classification performance on the unseen test data set.
+#### •	Semi-supervised learning was performed to label the unlabeled test data and reported the variation in classification performance on the augmented data.